-In contrast to conventional medicine, the TCM tries to justify health and diseases from the perspective of the yin and yang theory or the five-element teaching.
-Health reflects the harmony of yin and yang and the harmonious, smooth interaction of the five elements (metal, wood, water, fire, earth) in the human body.
-In contrast, a disease indicates an imbalance, a disharmony of Yin and Yang, a disruption of the interactions of the five elements in the body.
-Healing in TCM thus eliminates disharmony and restores harmony in the human body.
+TCM, in contrast to conventional medicine, tries to justify health and diseases from the point of view of the yin and yang theory (five elements doctrine).
+Here, health reflects the harmony of yin and yang and the harmonious smooth interaction of the five elements (metal, wood, water, fire, earth) in the human body.
+A disease indicates an imbalance, which is caused by a disharmony of Yin and Yang.
+Furthermore, this can be understood as a disturbance in the interactions of the five elements in the body.
+As a result, TCM aims to achieve a cure by correcting the disharmony and restoring a harmony in the human body.

 In the TCM, attempts are made in practice to recognize or to remedy the disharmony from the current illness, taking into account the interplay of organ systems.

 The following diagnostic methods are mainly used:

 An experienced TCM therapist does not miss anything when the patient enters: the patient's external appearance, his particular type of movement, his face color etc. Does he speak quietly or loudly?
 Does he have a special body odor or bad breath?
 All of this external information can indicate an imbalance or dysfunction of the internal organs.

 The questioning of the patient is based on the current medical history and lifestyle habits such as eating, digestion, sleeping, the psychological state, etc. The most extensive questioning possible of the patient tries to identify the disharmony and dysfunction in the body exactly.